anastasija0/Breast-cancer-detection-using-Machine-Learning/README.md

 # Breast-cancer-detection

-This project involves creating a neural network model to detect breast cancer based on microscopic images of tumor tissue.
+This project involves training a neural network model to detect breast cancer based on microscopic images of tumor tissue.
 We utilized a Kaggle dataset containing 7,909 images—2,480 of benign tumors and 5,429 of malignant tumors.

 The dataset was preprocessed, including image resizing and normalization, before being fed into a Convolutional Neural Network (CNN).
 The model architecture includes multiple convolutional layers, max pooling, and dense layers to optimize feature extraction and classification.